Stoichiometry: Determining amount of product

 The complete balanced equation would be:

-For the mass to mole step, the mass of copper (16.00 g) would be converted to moles of copper by dividing the mass of copper by its molecular mass: 63.55 g/mol.
+For the mass to mole step, the mass of copper (16.00 g) would be converted to moles of copper by dividing the mass of copper by its molar mass: 63.55 g/mol.

 Now that the amount of Cu in moles (0.2518) is found, we can set up the mole ratio.
 This is found by looking at the coefficients in the balanced equation: Cu and Ag are in a 1:2 ratio.

 Now that the moles of Ag produced is known to be 0.5036 mol, we convert this amount to grams of Ag produced to come to the final answer:

 This set of calculations can be further condensed into a single step:

 Further examples

 For propane (C3H8) reacting with oxygen gas (O2), the balanced chemical equation is: